Baby kitchen safety is important for every parent to consider. Learn 5 crucial ways to keep your baby or toddler safe in the kitchen.

 Long gone were the days of laying him in one place and knowing he’d stay put.
 Now he was more mobile—and more curious—than ever.

 One of my biggest concerns was our kitchen.
-Many parents, myself included, spend a ton of time in the kitchen.
-We’re also often focused on something, from reading a recipe, washing dishes, or putting food away.
+Many parents, myself included, spend a ton of time in the kitchen and its multitude of electrical appliances.
+We’re also often focused on something, from reading a recipe, loading the dishwasher, or putting food away.

 We don’t always have the luxury (or the desire) to hover over our babies every second.

 That’s why I’m a fan of making the home environment conducive to your baby.
 This doesn’t mean turning your home into one large padded room with baby monitors galore.
 Nor does it mean we don’t keep an eye on our kids—supervision is always a must.
 Instead, it’s about allowing her to explore without your constant hovering and giving her the autonomy and space to explore safely.

 When it comes to the kitchen, I have a few tricks to do exactly that.
 After having three boys who wanted to get into just about everything, these tips are a must to keep babies safe and honor their curiosity:

 1. See the kitchen from your child’s point of view